-Theme Total (£) Proposed Initiatives our coas residential ar designate spaces an ess how to be tline to protect nd commercia d habitats, pu d agricultural lood and eros Funded by: Corporate borrowing Roadmap: Progress sea defences est manage et people, al properties, ublic open land from Sea Wall Access Refurbishment (23/24 - £500,000) This investment is to replace four sea wall access steps in Thorpe Bay and Shoebury Common with heavy duty, non-corrosive glass reinforced polymer steps.
+Theme Total (£) Proposed Initiatives A city with a good quality of life.
+We will ass our coast residential at designate spaces and ess how to be tline to protect nd commercia d habitats, pu d agricultural lood and eros Funded by: Corporate borrowing Roadmap: Progress sea defences est manage et people, al properties, ublic open land from Proposed Initiatives Sea Wall Access Refurbishment (23/24 - £500,000) This investment is to replace four sea wall access steps in Thorpe Bay and Shoebury Common with heavy duty, noncorrosive glass reinforced polymer steps.
 These steps will have a greater level of durability, have a longer design life and require minimal maintenance.
 This investment is also to significantly refurbish four of the concrete steps and ramps at Chalkwell Esplanade.
 This investment is being moved up from the 'subject to viable business case' section and will also utilise £50,000 of the budget of £75,000 already in the approved capital investment programme for 22/23.
 In addition to this the project will also include revenue expenditure of £200,000 which is already in the sea defences revenue maintenance budget.
 A city with a good quality of life.
 C2 500,000 Funded by: Corporate borrowing Roadmap: Progress sea defences East Beach Sea Wall Refurbishment (23/24 - £500,000) This investment is for the replacement of failing gabion baskets with new ones with an additional facing layer at the front, which that can be replaced easily in the future without needing to replace the rest of the structure.
-This investment is being moved up from the 'subject to viable business case' section. our coas residential a designate spaces ar sess how to be stline to protect ind commerci and habitats, pend agricultura flood and ero ct people, al properties, ublic open I land from
+This investment is being moved up from the 'subject to viable business case' section. our coas residential a designate spaces a sess how to be stline to protect the commercied habitats, pend agricultural flood and ero ct people, al properties, ublic open I land from